eansengchang/OogieBoogieBot/README.md

 [Website](https://oogieboogiedashboard.herokuapp.com/) | [Commands List](https://oogieboogiedashboard.herokuapp.com/commands) | [Bot Server](https://discord.com/invite/ph5DVfFmeX)

 ## About
-Oogie Boogie Bot is a multi-functional bot that can take care of moderation and also provide detailed information on your server.
+Oogie Boogie Bot can monitor activity, manage your server with also fun commands.
 Numerous commands include a detailed breakdown of the activity levels of everyone on this server.
 This bot is also being constantly updated and improved with the latest commands.

 ## Features
 ### Activity and voice logging: